 Classes of Members

 The owners of an LLC are referred to as members rather than shareholders or partners.
-We suggest establishing two classes of members and announcing this fact in the company's Certificate of Formation.
-Class A members are "regular" members who have full ownership and voting rights; Class B members are those who acquire their membership interest by some unfriendly or coercive means, including debt collection.
+We suggest establishing two classes of members and announcing this fact in the company’s certificate of formation.
+Class A members are “regular” members who have full ownership and voting rights; Class B members are those who acquire their membership interest by some unfriendly or coercive means, including debt collection.
 They cannot vote and are not entitled to distributions except with the unanimous approval of the Class A members.
 How better to deter adversaries than to make it clear from the outset that any interest they obtain (or obtain influence over) may be nearly worthless?

 In order to properly document your business and maintain the company as a separate legal entity that provides a liability barrier for its members, a certain amount of maintenance is advisable.
 The members should meet at least once a year.
-The first meeting of members (also called the organizational meeting) should include approval of the details of the Certificate of Formation and the Company Agreement.
-Annual meetings in successive years should review and ratify the preceding year's actions, recognize unusual events or circumstances, and elect new managers.
+The first meeting of members (also called the organizational meeting) should include approval of the details of the certificate of formation and the company agreement.
+Annual meetings in successive years should review and ratify the preceding year’s actions, recognize unusual events or circumstances, and elect new managers.
 It is also a good idea to hold special meetings to approve major decisions, the purchase or sale of real property, a loan to the company, or acceptance of new members and the associated realignment of percentage interests.

 An LLC, like a corporation, is a distinct legal entity with its own rights, duties, and remedies.
-It has its own employee identification number ("EIN"), although the LLC's tax return is combined with the members' personal return (similar to a partnership).
+It has its own employee identification number (“EIN”), although the LLC’s tax return is combined with the members’ personal return (similar to a partnership).
 However, an LLC requires continued respect for its independence in order to maintain its separate status.
-It may be your company, but it should still be treated at arm's length for legal purposes.
+It may be your company, but it should still be treated at arm’s length for legal purposes.
 This is important if one wishes to avoid personal liability for the actions of the company or its agents and employees.
-Unless the company pays its state and federal taxes, maintains a bank account, conducts regular meetings, keeps records, and the like, then in the event of a lawsuit alleging fraud, a court could possibly decide an LLC defendant is not a "real" company—and allow the plaintiff to proceed directly against the members/owners personally.
-It will be alleged that the company is a sham and nothing but the personal alter ego of its owners, designed to shield them from the consequences of actual fraud.
+Unless the company pays its state and federal taxes, maintains a bank account, conducts regular meetings, keeps records, and the like, then in the event of a lawsuit alleging fraud, a court could possibly decide an LLC defendant is not a “real” company—and allow the plaintiff to proceed directly against the members-owners personally.
+It will be alleged that the company is a sham and nothing but the personal alter ego of its owners, designed to shield them from the consequences of their wrongful conduct.
 Needless to say, this could be a disaster and entirely defeats the purpose of forming an LLC in the first place.

 Remember, plaintiffs’ lawyers are looking for deep pockets and hard assets wherever they can be found.
 If there is a hole in your company’s liability shield, an aggressive lawyer will likely find it.